House panel releases written answers from ex-Trump official

 Donaldson agreed to answer written questions from the committee but did not appear for a scheduled deposition last month because she was in her third trimester of pregnancy.
 The panel previously said Donaldson would appear in person after Nov.
 1.

-On Monday, the committee said that for more than 200 of the written questions, she replied that the White House had instructed her not to answer because of "constitutionally-based Executive Branch confidentiality interests that are implicated."
+The transcript sheds little new light on her time at the White House.
+In response to dozens of questions, Donaldson replied that the White House had instructed her not to answer because of "constitutionally-based executive branch confidentiality interests that are implicated."
+That is new wording for White House lawyers, who cited what they called "absolute immunity" when instructing former Trump aide Hope Hicks not to answer questions last month.
+The Judiciary Committee plans to challenge that concept in court.

-Those questions include what actions the president took that led officials to become concerned that he would fire then-FBI Director James Comey; efforts by Trump to prevent the recusal from the Russia probe of then-Attorney General Jeff Sessions; and calls from the president to McGahn seeking the removal of Mueller because of perceived conflicts of interest.
+The questions included what actions the president took that led officials to become concerned that he would fire then-FBI Director James Comey; efforts by Trump to prevent the recusal from the Russia probe of then-Attorney General Jeff Sessions; and calls from the president to McGahn seeking the removal of Mueller because of perceived conflicts of interest.

+In several cases Donaldson affirmed Mueller's references to her notes or her interview with his office, with the following caveat: "I have no reason to question the accuracy of the special counsel's office's description of my handwritten notes or my voluntary statements to it, although I do not have access to its records of my statements."

+Mueller is scheduled to testify publicly next week before the House's judiciary and intelligence committees.
+While the judiciary panel is investigating obstruction of justice, the intelligence panel is looking at Russian interference in the 2016 election.
+Mueller wrote that there was not enough evidence to establish a conspiracy between Russia and the Trump campaign, but detailed extensive contacts between the two.